y-sunflower/snaplot/docs/contributing.md

 - Navigate to your fork on GitHub and click the "Compare & pull request" button to open a new pull request.

 Congrats!
-Once your PR is merged, it will be part of `package_name`.
+Once your PR is merged, it will be part of `snaplot`.

 <br>